 Week 1 Intro and Photography Visual

 In doing your ds106 Daily Creates you’ve already been using photography and drawing skills, plus you’ve had some practice on doing visual stories for our introduction to storytelling.
-In this week we go a bit deeper and give you the opportunity to practice telling stories in primarily visual form.
+In this week I go a bit deeper and give you the opportunity to practice telling stories in primarily visual form.

 Week 2 Photography Design